nsidc/usaon-vta-webapp/doc/objectives.md

 * Ability to move nodes and save their positions
 * Ability to edit node connections, values, and weights within the visualization and save changes
+* Ability to use user's own dataset instead of the US AON dataset (e.g. upload or link to data)